-Autumn leaf color: Beginning of color change as of Friday, November 1, 2024
+Autumn leaf color: Beginning to change color as of Thursday, November 21, 2024

 In Yamamoto-machi, beyond the wax tree lane in Yanagizaka Sone, you will find Ryubanzan Eishoji Temple at the hiking trail entrance.
 It is believed to have been built by Tenmu, the 40th Emperor of Japan, in 680 AD.
 The primary object of worship at this temple is Yakushi Nyorai, deified as a medicinal healer.
 Prayers were offered here for the recovery of Tenmu’s wife, Empress Jito.